-How long will it take to complete the SEAS?
+How long will it take to complete the Substantial Equivalency Assessment System (SEAS)?

 A: You have one year to complete the SEAS process.
 It can take you considerably less time to complete the SEAS process if you have your documentation in place before starting SEAS.

 What does Substantially Equivalent Mean for the SEAS process?

 A: ACOTRO recognizes that no two educational programmes are the same.
 Substantially equivalent means that an applicant’s qualifications and competence must be equivalent, but not identical to, in all essential respects those of Canadian-educated occupational therapists.
 Internationally-educated occupational therapists (IEOTs) are not required to demonstrate a higher standard than the established standards for Canadian occupational therapy education or practice, and there may be differences in how an individual IEOT applicant demonstrates substantial equivalence to the Canadian standard.
 SEAS looks at competencies and qualifications to determine if the substantial equivalency requirement has been met.

 What is an IEOT?

 A: An IEOT, or an internationally-educated occupational therapist, refers to anyone who has completed their occupational therapy education from an institution outside of Canada.
 That includes Canadians who have been educated outside of Canada.
 SEAS applies to all IEOTs regardless of where they were born and raised.

 How is SEAS different from the former IEOT assessment process?

 A: Prior to the SEAS, there were significant differences in the way Canadian regulators assessed IEOT applications.
 Regulators used different language proficiency standards and a variety of external agencies to assess academic credentials.
 There was also no Canadian educational benchmark for occupational therapists against which to assess an IEOT’s education and competencies.
 Finally, assessments were largely based on a review of documentation and did not examine an IEOT’s competencies.